aakhl097/tugbot_navigation_warehouse/README.md

 This repository provides the ROS 2 nodes to autonomously control a tugbot in a warehouse in a virtual environment.
 The ROS 2 Driver node utilizes the robot’s yaw and Cartesian position to continuously adjust its linear and angular velocity.
-Moreover, there's a Velodyne LiDAR mounted on the tugbot, but the Driver node considers only the sensor's data in the X and Y dimensions.
+Moreover, there's a Velodyne LiDAR that's mounted on the tugbot, but the Driver node considers only the sensor's data in the X and Y dimensions.

 ## Software Setup